We may receive compensation when you click on links to products from our partners.

 - Location (where do you want to work?).

 - Age (not your age, the age of the posting).
-Select “within 7” or “withing 3”.
-The second choice is best.
+Select “within 7” or “within 3”.
+The second choice is the best.

-- Click on your email address on the top right hand side of the screen and select “my.indeed”.
-This is where you can look at your searches, jobs, alerts, account and resume.
+- Click on your email address on the top right-hand side of the screen and select “my.indeed”.
+This is where you can look at your searches, jobs, alerts, account, and resumes.
 You can do the following from this screen:

 - Look at your searches and re-run by clicking (no need to enter that information again).

 - My Jobs shows you the jobs you’ve viewed plus the jobs where you’ve submitted applications.

 - Alerts (add or delete).